igordejanovic/rustemo/README.md

 ### v0.2.0
 - [ ] GLR parsing based on Right-Nulled GLR algorithm (RNGLR).
 - [ ] Greedy repetitions.
+- [ ] Zero copy for built-in builders.
+- [ ] Parenthesized groups.
+Still not sure if this is a good thing to have.
+      Sometimes it can nicely reduce clutter but if used too much it lowers readability.

 ### v1.0
 - [ ] Grammars compositions.
 Grammars importing, rule inheritance etc.